 All employees receive a standard Health and Safety induction as well as manual handing training.
-Safety training is provided for users of specialist equipment. e.g. chainsaws, mowers, strimmers, spray equipment etc. All but specialist training is undertaken in house.
+Safety training is provided for users of specialist equipment. e.g. chainsaws, mowers, strimmers, spray equipment etc.

-As part of the policy a separate Health and Safety file is produced for the Parks staff, and a Risk Assessment File is produced for each contract site.
-All employees receive a personal copy of the Employee Safety Guide that details Council policy.
+As part of the policy a separate Health and Safety file is produced for each location together with a Risk Assessment file.